-Ideally, you’d already have some or all of these things before buying the $500 gaming PC.
+Ideally, you’d already have some or all of these things before buying the best gaming computer under $500.
 Unfortunately, we don’t always live in an ideal world, so we’ve provided this section just in case you need it.

 While your computer is a very powerful machine, it’s unfortunately capable of very little without an operating system.
 Operating systems, such as Windows or Android, are used by devices to provide a standard environment for applications and user interactions.